inveteratus/monolegacy/README.md

 There are also two scripts in the root folder

-* `import.sh` will import `schema.sql` overwriting all existing data.
+* `import.sh` will import `schema.sql` and `data.sql` overwriting all existing data.
 * `export.sh` will write the current database schema to `schema.sql`.

-You can add extra queries to `extra.sql` which will be imported after `schema.sql` when running `import.sh`.
-This allows you to, for example, add a new user or update one of the existing users.
+You can add extra queries to `extra.sql` which will be imported after `schema.sql` and `data.sql` when running `import.sh`.
+This allows you to, for example, update one of the existing users.
 Note that the `extra.sql` file is _NOT_ tracked by git so will not be pushed to your repository.